PedroAraoz/ledMaze/README.md

 # Led Maze

-A maze generator and solver that displays it in a (hopefully) pretty way through a LED matrix.
+A maze generator and solver that displays it in a (hopefully) pretty way through a LED matrix.<br>
 This Proof of Concept of the idea is based on Numberphile's video ["The Lightning Algorithm"](https://www.youtube.com/watch?v=akZ8JJ4gGLs).